ontodev/LearningReactBootstrapTypeAhead/README.md

-# To run the minimal example
+# To run the minimal example using Flask and Python

 1. Run the following commands:
 ```